srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. On the **Are you certain you wish to delete selected device(s)** prompt, click **Yes** to confirm that you want to delete this device from Azure IoT Hub.

-    > [!NOTE] Deleting the device ID from IoT Hub will permanently remove the device registration.
+    > **Note**:  Deleting the device ID from IoT Hub will permanently remove the device registration.
 To temporarily disable the device from connecting to IoT Hub, you can set the **Enable connection to IoT Hub** to **Disable** within the properties for the device.

 Now that the Device Enrollment has been removed from the Device Provisioning Service, and the matching Device ID has been removed from the Azure IoT Hub, the simulated device has been fully retired from the solution.